-NOTE 1: SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+NOTE 1 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

-Nature of Activities - Francophone Charter School of Oakland (the School) is a not-for-profit benefit corporation under the laws of the State of California for the purpose of managing and operating a public charter school located in Oakland.
+Nature of Activities

+Francophone Charter School of Oakland (the School) is a California nonprofit public benefit corporation and is organized to manage and operate a public charter school in Oakland, California.
 The School is economically dependent on state and federal funding.